 Please note that you will not be able to take pictures

 The use of a camera is not allowed during the visit to the Necropolis, even without flash.
-Keep in mind that this is a very special place whose preservation is paramount, so you will have to put your camera and cell phone away on this occasion.
-You will have the opportunity to immortalize your trip to Rome in many corners of the city and even in other parts of the Vatican, such as the Museums, the Basilica or St. Peter's Square.## Respect the dress code at St. Peter's Basilica
+Keep in mind that this is a very special place whose conservation is paramount, so you will have to put your camera and cell phone away on this occasion.
+However, don't worry because the lighting in the crypts won't allow you to take very good pictures either.

 Remember that both St. Peter's Basilica and its Necropolis are a place of worship and therefore, you must follow the dress code for access to its interior.
-Both men and women should cover their shoulders and knees, so you should avoid short pants or skirts and tank tops.
+Both men and women should cover their shoulders and knees, so avoid short pants or skirts and tank tops.

-Please leave backpacks and bulky objects at the hotel
+Leave backpacks and bulky objects at the hotel

 If you still have to carry a bag or backpack that you think may create a problem when accessing the Necropolis, there are lockers or deposits for a fee where you can leave your belongings under surveillance.
 This service is located before accessing the temple, in the facade of the Basilica on the right side.
-However, keep in mind that there may be long lines, so calculate the time needed to avoid being late for your guided tour.## This tour is not allowed for children under 15 years old
+However, be aware that there may be long lines, so be sure to calculate the time needed to avoid being late for your guided tour.

-However, if you are traveling with children do not worry because the rest of the Basilica, the grandeur of St. Peter's Square and even the visit to the Vatican Museums and the Sistine Chapel will leave them open-mouthed.
+However, if you are traveling with children, don't worry because the rest of the Basilica, the grandeur of St. Peter's Square and even the visit to the Vatican Museums and the Sistine Chapel will leave them open-mouthed.

-Get skip the line access to St. Peter's Basilica
+Skip the line to St. Peter's Basilica

-If you are thinking of visiting it quietly inside and complete the visit with the ascent to the Dome or the guided tour of the Necropolis, after the long queues you will be very tired and this will detract from the charm of your visit.
-I tell you here everything you need to know to access St. Peter's Basilica.### Climb up to the Dome for the best views of the city
+If you are thinking of visiting it quietly inside and complete the visit with the ascent to the Dome or the guided tour of the Necropolis, after the long queues at the entrance you will be very tired and this will detract from the charm of your visit.
+I tell you here everything you need to know to access St. Peter's Basilica.

-It is true that it is not for the fainthearted, but the climb to St. Peter's Dome guarantees you the best views of Rome, as well as a unique perspective of St. Peter's Square and the rooftops of Rome.
+It's true that it's not for the faint of heart, but the climb up to St. Peter's Dome guarantees you the best views of Rome, as well as a unique perspective of St. Peter's Square and the rooftops of Rome.
 During the climb (which you can do partly by elevator but you can't avoid the narrow flight of stairs) you can also appreciate the details of Bernini's majestic dome.

 Visiting the Sistine Chapel will undoubtedly be one of the highlights of your trip.
 Its artistic perfection attracts millions of visitors every year who stop to contemplate Michelangelo's frescoes with their mouths open.
-You cannot leave Rome without visiting it, so in this article I tell you how to get tickets for the Sistine Chapel.
+You can't leave Rome without visiting it, so in this article I tell you how to get tickets for the Sistine Chapel.